Supporting young people with managing emotions (CPD33G)

 Course details

-Please note that this session will not be recorded.
 You will need a device with a microphone and camera together with a suitably fast internet connection.
 Although mobile devices and tablets can be used, we recommend the use of laptop or desktop PC for the best experience.
 Some devices provided by employers may have restrictions in place.
-Please use this test link (https://zoom.us/test) to check your set up before booking.
+Please use the Zoom test link to check your set up before booking.

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.

-Through interactive discussion you will learn:
+Through interactive discussions, reflective exercises, and practical activities, you will learn:

 You may also be interested in…